Linux-RISC/IRIX-diskless-workstation/README.md

 # cp /diskless.tar /mnt
 # umount /mnt
 ```
 Example using configuration C3, creating the file diskless.tar on a NAS shared resource.
-This is the <b>fastest method</b> in my opinion:
+This is the <b>fastest method</b> according to my experience:

 ```
 # mount NAS_IP:/path /mnt